CMC ceramics

 Fibre-reinforced ceramics consist of a ceramic matrix and a ceramic reinforcement fibre.
 This relatively new group of materials is often referred to as Ceramic Matrix Composites (CMC) in the technical literature.
 Ceramic fiber composites are used in plant construction, for furnace linings, pumps in the chemical industry or for charging racks for heat treatment.
 Recently, engine parts in the hot gas area have also been made from CMC materials in order to be able to achieve higher combustion temperatures.

-CMC ceramics have an anisotropic and very often also an amorphous structure.
-Therefore, they are very demanding in processing.
-They cut in powder form and do not absorb any temperature.
-For this reason, PCD tools are primarily used in green and white processing.
-HUFSCHMIED has the twisted PCD end mills P91 and P92 in its range.
-For 3D processing, we recommend the full-head PCD ball milling cutter P110.
-The full-head PCD drill P201 is available for machining bores.
+CMC ceramics have an anisotropic and very often amorphous structure.
+This makes them very difficult to machine.
+They machine in powder form and do not absorb any heat.
+This is why PCD tools are mainly used in green and white machining.
+HUFSCHMIED has the twisted PCD end mills P91 and P92 in its range for this purpose.
+For 3D machining, we recommend the full-head PCD ball mills P110.
+For drilling, there are the full-head PCD drills P201.

 Increased efficiency and process reliability